 As we have seen previously, Madam Speaker, a utility company like FEA can get affected by world market prices.
-An airline does get affected by world market prices.
 Your profit level in one year may be good, but if the price of fuel goes up exponentially, that can be wiped off overnight and we have seen that happen.
 So these are assets that are vulnerable, their operating costs are vulnerable to circumstances beyond our control.
 This is why we need to be able to position ourselves a lot better, this is why we need to think ahead.
 They are only saying; "Oh, you made \$69 million; that is good.
 You do not need to do anything.
 Just sit on that".
 Then we run as soon as we have problems, when you do not want that situation, Madam Speaker.